Bryan Hughes (politician)

 Douglas Bryan Hughes (born July 21, 1969) is an American attorney and politician who is a Republican member of the Texas State Senate for District 1.
 He was first elected to the Texas Senate in November 2016.
 Previously, Hughes was a member of the Texas House of Representatives from 2003 through January 2017 as state representative for District 5, which includes Camp, Harrison, Upshur, and Wood counties in northeastern Texas.
+Senator Hughes authored some of the more significant legislation to come out of the 87th Session of the Texas Legislature.
+His bills on abortion, voting reform, and social media censorship prompted significant debate but were passed by both houses of the legislature and signed into law by Governor Greg Abbott.

 Background

 Hughes was born in Quitman and raised in nearby Mineola.
 After graduating from Mineola High School in 1987, he enrolled at Tyler Junior College.
 In 1992, he earned his undergraduate degree in economics from the University of Texas at Tyler.
 In 1995, Hughes received his Juris Doctor degree from Baylor Law School.
 He clerked for the U.S. District Judge for the Eastern District of Texas, William M. Steger of Texas.
 In 2003, he joined the Lanier law firm.